sage-code/maj/README.md

 Basic principles for Maj construction:

-1. for writing system we use ISO Latin alphabet;
+1. regular typing is using ISO Latin alphabet;
 1. one letter do not represent anything else but itself;
 1. most letters represent a single sound (1:1);
-1. two letters can be combined to create a new sound (2:1);
-1. letters in words are oriented from left to right;
+1. words and letters in words are oriented from left to right;
 1. words are separated between them by one dot;
-1. words are ordered in propositions from left to right;
+1. one proposition is terminated with ";","!" or "?";

 Rad more: [use cases](case.md)